 It’s a funny thing falling in love with your self, or rather with aspects, which in the company of people who’ve known you since infancy, remain folded safely away.
 In Wales, I could not say, “I am a basketball player.”
 The sport had little credence in that country.
 Women played net ball, a variation of the game that prohibits dribbling, and from what I could tell, jumping.
 Nor could I yet say, “I am a writer.”
 I was a traveler, a student, and girded by those flimsy definitions, the walls of my identity loosened, allowed other incantations to wander and explore.

 This trip is different.
 This time I am married with a child.
-I’ve published books, and hope to finish another while I’m here.
+I’ve published books, and will be deep in another while I'm here.
 My identity and obligations trail behind like a cape sewn into the skin, but is comfortable for all that.
 Now, when I travel this country I'm looking through three sets of eyes: my husband’s, who grew up here and for whom every corner holds memories; through my son’s who at four assumes all new things to be ordinary because everything in his life is new.
 Children are tourists in their own lives, viewing the world with wary and shameless wonder.
 And of course I look still through my own foreigner eyes, wide open, if somewhat incredulous and still marking every difference as reflection of who I am or might be.